UK guide • Honest comparison • Practical tradeoffs

 • Do I need a team or just a strong builder?

-• How important is speed and flexibility?
+• How important are speed and flexibility?

 • Do I want direct communication?

-• What’s my realistic budget?
+• What is my realistic budget?

-• What is included (pages, SEO basics, support)?
+• What is included in the quote?

 • Who actually does the work?

-• Do I own everything after launch?
+• What do I own after launch?

-• What does ongoing support look like?
+• What does support look like?

 Want a clear quote and honest advice?